ianhecker/Cryptocurrency-Study/index.md

 ```

 #### Vyper Crowdfund Example Contract
-Vyper can implement a crowd-fund contract in a little over 60 lines of code
+Vyper can implement a crowd-fund contract in a little over 60 lines of code, including comments and newlines.

 From 'Vyper By Example' Documentation [[15]](#references)